drevops/drupal-organised/01-how-to-readmd.md

 It also covers interaction with git, continuous integration and code linting.

 ## Placeholders
+The following placeholders are used throughout code examples:
+* `mymodule`, `MYMODULE` Generic module name that should be replaced with your own module name.
+Usually used in hook implementation examples.
 * `projectshortname` Project name abbreviation.
 Usually used as a prefix for custom modules.
-* `mymodule`, `MYMODULE` Generic module name that should be replaced with your own module name.
-Usually used in hook implementation examples.

 {% include "./footer.md" %}